-Now that you have some tricks up your sleeve on how to buy organic products on a budget take note that some organic foods are a great deal while still rocking the USDA organic label.
+Now that you have some tricks up your sleeve on buying organic products on a budget, take note that some organic foods are a great deal while still rocking the USDA-organic label:

-Another great food on a budget, tea is easy to prepare and can be even cheaper if you buy the loose leaf kind rather than the bagged kind.
+- Tea is easy to prepare and can be even cheaper if you buy the loose-leaf kind rather than the bagged kind.

-While fresh organic fruit can get expensive, the frozen kind tends to be cheaper and can last anywhere from six to twelve months.
+- While fresh organic fruits can get expensive, the frozen kind tends to be cheaper and can last anywhere from six to twelve months.